 Dataset and table update operations

 The following limits apply to dataset and table update operations:

-- Maximum rate of dataset metadata update operations: 1 operation every 2 seconds (insert, patch, update).
+- Maximum rate of dataset metadata update operations: 1 operation every 2 seconds per dataset (insert, patch, update).

-- Maximum rate of table update operations: 1 operation every 2 seconds (insert, patch, update, jobs output).
+- Maximum rate of table update operations: 1 operation every 2 seconds per table (insert, patch, update, jobs output).